OfficeDev/outlook-dev-docs/docs/actionable-messages/adaptive-card.md

 ---
 # Designing Outlook Actionable Message cards with the Adaptive Card format

 Outlook Actionable Messages cards are designed using the Adaptive Card format.
 The Adaptive Card format is a simple yet powerful declarative layout format that provides a lot of flexibility, allowing for visually rich cards.
-Adaptive Card is an open source format and is fully documented at the [Adaptive Card portal](http://adaptivecards.io).
-Please refer to that site for reference documentation and samples.
+In this topic we'll cover the Outlook-specific features of the Adaptive Card format.

 > [!IMPORTANT]
 > The Adaptive Card format is only available for Actionable Messages sent via email.
 The MessageCard format is still supported but is now de-emphasized.
 Office 365 Connectors do not currently support the Adaptive Card format.
 If you are implementing an Office 365 Connector, please refer to the [MessageCard format reference](https://docs.microsoft.com/en-us/outlook/actionable-messages/message-card-reference).